Sean Hannity wants Secret Service to investigate author of anti-Trump op-ed

 Sean Hannity joined President Trump on Friday in urging federal authorities to identify the author of the anonymously written op-ed responsible for rocking the White House this week, calling their conduct a crime worthy of being investigated by the U.S. Secret Service.

-Discussing the opinion column his Fox News program, “Hannity,” the conservative commentator and adamant Trump supporter urged the agency responsible for protecting the president to find its author for the sake of national security.
+Discussing the opinion column during his Fox News program, “Hannity,” the conservative commentator and adamant Trump supporter urged the agency responsible for protecting the president to find its author for the sake of national security.

 “This is a clear and present danger to the country,” said Mr. Hannity.
 “That is beyond unacceptable.
 It’s like a soft coup aided and abetted by the corrupt media in this country.”